Car Insurance for Drivers Over 70

 Drivers over 70 will be rewarded for what could be a long time spent behind the wheel, and a potential long no claims discount built up, with some of the lowest premiums on the market.

 As a general rule, older and more experienced drivers pay less for their insurance than younger drivers.
 But there are always steps you can take to reduce the costs even further.
-This is particularly important if your income is restricted to just your pension, when being able to cut costs on car insurance can prove invaluable.
+This is particularly important if your income is restricted to just your pension, when being able to get cheap car insurance can prove invaluable.

 In this guide:

 How does my age affect the cost of my car insurance?

 As a general rule, the statistical likelihood of being involved in a car accident goes down as you get older, other things being equal.
 17-25 year olds are in the most risky age group on the road, meaning that they get offered some of the highest premiums on the market (again, all other things being equal).

 Drivers over the age of 40 are considered to be the safest, given what could be up to 27 years of driving experience.